edmistond/dedmiston_11ty/post/2026/first-sprite.md

 **Assumed Audience**: Developers interested in agentic coding, statefully sandboxed working environments, and Fly.io's products.

 It's always a risk of sorts to play with a newly released product, but I took a look at Fly.io's new [Sprites](https://sprites.dev) offering.
 In a nutshell, the idea is that you get a cheap and disposable sandbox environment, helpfully preconfigured with useful agentic tools like Codex, Claude Code, Gemini CLI, node, ruby, the Github CLI, and so on.
 But, it's also _stateful_.
 This makes it easier to work with agents, since you don't need to rebuild the entire system state every time you start a new task.
 You use these environments to run your coding agent with "dangerously skip permissions" enabled.
 It has strong checkpointing, so as long as you set a checkpoint you're able to roll back even if the agent goes rogue and wipes out the entire environment.
-Which, of course, is the big draw here: if the agent goes rogue and wipes out your environment, it _won't_ nuke everything on your laptop in the process.
+Which, of course, is the big draw here: if that happens, it _won't_ nuke everything on your laptop in the process.

 They have [a good blog post laying out the rationale behind this](https://fly.io/blog/code-and-let-live/) if you're interested.
 It's worth a read.